 Get as much light as you can

 Since the exposure to light plays a huge role in the development of seasonal mood, it is crucial to get as much light as possible.
 This is why seasonal change and OCD do not go well together.
-Try to wake up early to catch the sun, plan your outdoor activities in the morning and choose to sit in rooms with windows preferably (instead of the basement for example).
-You could also try to seek a form of therapy called “light therapy” which has yielded positive results in the past.
+This also applies to various anxiety disorders including many depression symptoms.

 Exercising More Decreases OCD Symptoms

-As discussed above, lower levels of serotonin is a direct result from low sunlight exposure.
 Exercise is a great and natural way for your body to produce and maintain healthy serotonin levels.
 As serotonin increases, obsessions/compulsions will decrease and your overall mood will benefit greatly.

 Eating Healthy Is Great For OCD

-Inflammation caused by sugar and processed meals can affect the entire body, including the brain, and may be a factor in mood disorders including anxiety and depression.
 This is also one of the reasons you may feel sluggish and lack energy to become productive.
 Eating strong healthy foods also has an influence on serotonin levels within the body.
 You know how the saying goes “Healthy body, Healthy mind”

 Keeping Busy Is Crucial

-This may sound difficult at first but it really isn’t.
-Keeping a busy schedule might be overwhelming in the beginning but you will begin to reap the benefits sooner rather than later.
 First of all, the busier you are the less time you have on your hands to ruminate on obsessive thoughts or act on compulsions.
 Furthermore, you start developing life skills, new personality traits and be useful for once (i know).

 This post was all about The Effects Of Seasonal Change On OCD